NotePlan/plugins/jgclark.EventHelpers/README.md

 - **process date offsets**: finds date offset patterns and turns them into due dates, based on date at start of section.
 (See [Date Offsets](#process-date-offsets) below for full details.)
 - **shift dates**: takes dates _in the selected lines_ and shifts them forwards or backwards by a given date interval.
 It works on both `>YYYY-MM-DD` and `>YYYY-Wnn` style dates.
 (User George Crump (@george65) has created a [video showing how this command works](https://storone.zoom.us/rec/play/tzI6AreYeKvoyHRw11HX93IGVf2OI-U7WgKXYn2rmGJvbFHXZp8PSr6ajmOrtWymOU5jFIItScSJnL9U.tboBQEXjdw1uRTqu).)

 Most of these commands require configuration, described in the sections below.
-Click the gear button on the 'Event Helpers' line in the Plugin Preferences panel to access the settings.
-Also see [Theme customisation](#theme-customisation) below for more on how to customise display of time blocks and events.
+On macOS, click the gear button on the 'Event Helpers' line in the Plugin Preferences panel to access the settings.
+Or on on iOS/iPadOS devices, use the **Events: update plugin settings** command instead.

 ## "insert day's events as list"  and "insert matching events" commands
 Settings: